Trixie Belden Editions

 The Squares: #1 - 39

-Trixie bravely squared her shoulders and met the last generation before the new milennia with the seventh format.
+Trixie bravely squared her shoulders to meet the last generation of her milennia in the eighth format.

-- Paperback format was a modification of the Ovals.
+- This second paperback format was a modification of the Ovals.

 - A square shape (with a rounded top) was centered on the front cover.
 A multi-color scene from the story attracted attention.